 Amazon is the largest online retailer in the world and accounts for $280 billion in revenue.
 Nearly half of the revenue came from third-party sellers.
 In the past year alone, more than a million new sellers signed up to do business with Amazon.
 Amazon makes it easy for small and medium-sized businesses to get their products in front of people and will even handle fulfillment for a fee.

-Tying your inventory management system to warehouse software, order tracking, or supply chains can create significant efficiencies that the Amazon Inventory Management tool alone can’t handle.
+For multi-channel sellers, they need an inventory management system that handles all of their inventory across every channel.
+Even for those selling only on Amazon, tying your inventory management system to warehouse software, order tracking, and supply chains can create significant efficiencies that the Amazon inventory management tools alone can’t handle.

 What is Amazon Inventory Management?

 There are two inventory options through Amazon.
 You can use Fulfillment by Amazon (FBA) or Do-It-Yourself (DIY).
 FBA handles the transactions, tells you where to send the product, and then manages distribution through its fulfillment location.
 A second option is to do the fulfillment yourself, where you manage the supply chain and distribution.

 If you’re only selling through Amazon, using Amazon inventory management can work well to manage your online inventory.
 However, it won’t do so well when it comes to managing your warehouse, managing your multi-channel selling, or handling your supply chain.

 Like on any sales platform, keeping your inventory current and accurate is the key to happy customers.
 If you run out of stock, or are unable to fulfill orders, your customers head right to you competitors.